Miroslav Mentel

-Miroslav "Miro" Mentel (born 2 December 1962 in Šurany) is a former Slovak footballer, currently is coach of goalkeepers in Slovakia national football team and also FK Senica.
+Miroslav "Miro" Mentel (born 2 December 1962 in Šurany) is a former Slovak footballer, currently is coach of goalkeepers in Slovakia national football team and also FK Inter Bratislava.

 Mentel played for FK Inter Bratislava, Dukla Banská Bystrica and DAC Dunajská Streda in the Czechoslovak First League.
 He also played a season in the Gambrinus liga following the dissolution of Czechoslovakia for FC Kaučuk Opava.